Test ID: BMIYC Borrelia miyamotoi Detection PCR, Spinal Fluid

 Testing Algorithm

-See Acute Tick-Borne Disease Testing Algorithm in Special Instructions.
+For more information see Acute Tick-Borne Disease Testing Algorithm

 mml-tickborne, mml-mbid-cnsinfections